rjouhann/wifi-onrails/README.md

 - **(no option)**: Displays the current DNS configuration and pings google.com.
 - **-h**: Displays help information.
-- **-sncf**: Uses the WiFi gateway as the DNS server and retrieves trip details.
+- **-sncf**: Uses the SNCF WiFi gateway as the DNS server and retrieves trip details.
+- **-normandie**: Uses the Normandie WiFi gateway as the DNS server and retrieves trip details.
 - **-google**: Uses Google DNS servers as the DNS servers.
 - **-nextdns**: Sets DNS to go through [NextDNS](https://my.nextdns.io) only.